QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 Pressing `F4` once will layout the graph in a linear pattern.
 Pressing `F4` again lays out the graph in a waterfall pattern.
 In the waterfall pattern, Gaea will intelligently try to figure out the junctions in the graph and stagger the subsequence nodes accordingly.

 ### Quick Create Node
 Rather than setting up a node and then connecting it, you can drag a connection into empty space and use the quick create menu.
-You can click on a particular node name from the quick create menu, or you can type in node name which will show the list of matching nodes.
-Selecting node from this list connects to it.
+You can click on a particular node name from the quick create menu, or you can type in a node name which will show the list of matching nodes.
+Selecting a node from this list connects to it.

 ### Connect to Connection
 Drop a connection on another connection to quickly connect to the same source node.

 ### MultiMix
-Select two or more nodes, and click the MultiMix button, alternatively, you can also press `F8` key.
+Select two or more nodes and click the MultiMix button.
+Alternatively, you can press `F8`.
 This will instantly create a sequence of Combine nodes to mix the selected nodes together.
 For more detailed control, you can select two at a time and MultiMix the results.

 ## Favorites
 Favorite nodes are shown at the top of the Graph.
-To add or remove a node from favorites, right-click on the tool in the Toolbox and check **Show in favorites**.
-You can also right-click on the tool in favorites bar on top of the Graph and uncheck **Show in favorites** to remove it from favorites.
-You can choose to show/hide favorites bar.
-Open the preferences dialog from main Gaea Menu.
+To add a node to favorites, right-click on the tool in the Toolbox and check **Show in favorites**.
+To remove a node from favorites, right-click on the tool in the Favorites bar on top of the Graph and uncheck **Show in favorites**.
+You can also choose to show/hide Favorites bar.
+Open the preferences dialog from Gaea Main Menu.
 Under the **Workspace** tab, you can check/uncheck the **Show Favorites in Graph** to show/Hide the Favorites bar on top of Graph.